niamtokik/cozo/notes/0001-integrating-cozodb-in-erlang-ecosystem/README.md

 ```

 It's also possible to create more complex data-structures by composing
-data together from facts return by
+data together from *facts* returned by
 [`findall/3`](https://www.swi-prolog.org/pldoc/doc_for?object=findall/3).

 ```prolog
 findall({Name, Password}, (user(Name, Age, Password)), Xs).